-Scout no longer sells New Zealand lodging as part of a ski package.
+Scout does not sell New Zealand ski packages.
 This is an information only page.

 Coronet Peak has the longest season of all the New Zealand resorts, opening in early June and ending in the first week of October.
 The most reliable skiing is in late July and August.